CarlosAMoreiraC/parametaTest/README.md

 Test for java junior developer.

-This project is developed with Java 17, Maven, JPA and H2 as a database.
+SOAP APP project is developed with Java 11, Maven, JPA, MapStruct and H2 as a database.This project runs through PORT:8080

+The REST APP project is developed with Java 11, Maven, JPA, MapStruct.
+This project is executed through port PORT:8081